Joan White: Girls

-The small screen
+Television career

 White made her first foray into television while television was still in its infancy.
 She played Sara in Tobias and the Angel from the BBC studios at Alexandra Palace in May 1938 with Tyrone Guthrie as the Angel.
 This was followed by the films You're the Doctor with Googie Withers and A Girl Must Live with Margaret Lockwood.

-In February 1939 she appeared as another young girl in Little Ladyship, a Hungarian play adapted by Ian Hay and starring Lilli Palmer.
+In February 1939, she appeared as another young girl in Little Ladyship, a Hungarian play adapted by Ian Hay and starring Lilli Palmer.
 The BBC broadcast the performance on TV from the Strand Theatre.
 White had to leave the company because of her advancing pregnancy; shortly after that World War II was declared, and theatre ground to a halt.

 Apart from some BBC radio work, White's break from performing lasted until March 1943, when the New York hit Junior Miss opened at the Saville Theatre with two mischievous girls played by White and the young Peggy Cummins who at 17 was half White's age.
 The show ran for 517 performances followed by a tour with ENSA.

 With the war over, White sought and found a part as an adult.
 This was in The Cure for Love, starring Robert Donat, in which she played the manipulating villainess.
-J.C.
-Trewin in the Observer described her as "deadlier than the Alamein barrage".
+J. C. Trewin in the Observer described her as "deadlier than the Alamein barrage".

-In 1946 came one of the highlights of her career, the West End premiere production of Christopher Fry's one-act, A Phoenix Too Frequent, with the young Paul Scofield.
+In 1946, came one of the highlights of her career, the West End premiere production of Christopher Fry's one-act, A Phoenix Too Frequent, with the young Paul Scofield.
 This retelling of a Roman tale was to be the start of a long association with Christopher Fry.

 Television started again after its wartime hiatus and White appeared in several plays including the hit stage farce Tons of Money and Lovers Meeting.
 One feature film she appeared in was The Weaker Sex.
 She had a season at Birmingham Repertory Theatre in which notable parts included Richard III with Alan Badel and Diary of a Scoundrel.